Is It Hard To Make Fake Rocks?

 Cracked Granite Texture Stamp

 This cracked granite concrete texture stamp will assist you with adding more pronounced rock cracks and fissures.
 By reversing the stamp you can avoid the visual detraction of a repeating pattern.
-These stamps measure approximately 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
+These stamps measure approximately 8" to 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
 If you would like to buy this texture skin from Steve they are $40 each or a set of 3 for $99.

 Texture Mat Set Of 3